Nemsae/RIXI/README.md

 ======

 ## TODO:
+1. Create a boilerplate with existing code for router+redux
+2. PropType validation for all screens
-1. Implement separate user story for logged in users/instead of showing the Splash Page.
+3. Implement separate user story for logged in users/instead of showing the Splash Page.
-2.
-3. Take unused Screens out
+4. Take unused Screens out
-4. Make sense of reducer logic of navigationConfiguration for app structure
+5. Make sense of reducer logic of navigationConfiguration for app structure
 x.
 Add license and author

 ### Done: